 Please note that these FAQs mostly relate to the Main Grants Programme (including Clore Learning Spaces).
-Answers to questions about other grant programmes should be readily available on the specific webpage for the programme in question.

 What is the difference in applying for a Main Grant or for a Clore Learning Space?

 The initial application process for a Clore Learning Space is exactly the same as for all Main Grants.
 However, please make sure that you have read the special guidance available here before you apply.

 What are the chances of receiving a grant?

 Every year the Foundation receives many more requests than can ever be granted, and like most grant-making organisations, we have to turn down the majority of the applications we receive.
 We therefore encourage all our applicants to apply to multiple funding sources and not just to this Foundation.